felipera87/ignite-call/README.md

 The file `schema.prisma` contains all models, its columns and relations.
 After modifying this file you need to generate a migration based on its changes, run `npx prisma migrate dev` to achieve this (this command also runs the migration).

+If you prefer just to execute existing migrations, without comparing with model, just run `npx prisma db push`.

 To view database tables and registers you can use prisma studio with `npx prisma studio`.

 ### Google OAuth and Calendar activation